 A brief introduction...

 Hello, and thank you for your curiosity in my work.
-Our life narratives are important avenues of self-awareness as well as a great means of simply getting to know each other.
 Our stories are important components of mentorship and so I share this bit of biographical information as a way for you to come to know a bit about who I am and how I came to work the way I do.

-I grew up as the youngest child of three in Greensboro, North Carolina, graduating with a B.A. in Psychology from UNC-Chapel Hill in 2003.
-My main activities throughout my childhood and adolescents revolved around sports, most notably tennis and golf, with a good bit of basketball.
+I graduated with a B.A. in Psychology from UNC-Chapel Hill in 2003.
 After college I began working full-time at a racquet club, teaching tennis to children, teens, and adults.
 I greatly enjoyed coaching, particularly in regards to the mental components and associated 'self-talk' than inevitably emerges during tennis.
-During this time of my life, I stopped competing competitively and instead began practicing Ashtanga Yoga which remains a daily practice that I participate in, now 14 years later.
-I felt the pull to head west to learn to integrate and make sense of my interests in sports, coaching, and psychology, and ultimately to learn about who I wanted to be as an adult!
-In 2006, I moved to San Francisco to study East-West Psychology at the California Institute of Integral Studies (CIIS).
+During this time of my life, I stopped playing competitively and instead began practicing Ashtanga Yoga which remains a daily practice that I continue to participate in, now many years later.
+In 2006, I moved to San Francisco to study East-West Psychology, and later, Somatic Psychology at the California Institute of Integral Studies (CIIS).

 I went on to practice as an intern in an office in Pacific Heights in San Francisco.
 Though I relished the work, particularly with young adults, I felt out of place, and inexperienced in the office setting.
 It was not a good fit for me, and so I began working at St. Vincent's home for boys in Marin, CA.